laroche/tastyworks-pnl/README.md

    - Options
       - Yearly summary of short options should output data for Puts and Calls separately.
 (FIFO is enough.)
       - Add DIT (Days In Trade), average days in trade
+      - Sold premium is already summed up, also premium kept as gains.
+Also calculate average premium by day.
       - number of winning trades (total and percentage), average gains
    - Statistics for stocks/options combined for the same symbol
    - Specify non-realised gains to know how much tax needs to be paid for current net total.